 Answer: If you enable the enhanced compute engine, there are two possible explanations that could lead to slower refresh times:

-Another reason you may encounter slower refreshes is that the compute engine only works on top of existing entities.
+Another reason you might encounter slower refreshes is that the compute engine only works on top of existing entities.
 If your dataflow references a data source that's not a dataflow, you won't see an improvement.
-There will be no performance increase, since in some big data scenarios, the initial read from a data source would be slower because the data needs to be passed to the enhanced compute engine.
+There will be no performance increase, because in some big data scenarios, the initial read from a data source would be slower because the data needs to be passed to the enhanced compute engine.

 Question: What are the supported data types for the compute engine?

 Answer: The enhanced compute engine and dataflows currently support the following data types.
 If your dataflow doesn't use one of the following data types, an error occurs during refresh:

 You can use DirectQuery to connect directly to dataflows, and thereby connect directly to your dataflow without having to import its data.